-If you are considering venturing into a side hustle or are desiring to give a high-school leaver or other jobless citizen some dignity of work especially in the African setting, here is an idea worth considering.
+If you are considering venturing into a side hustle or are desiring to give high-school leavers or other jobless citizens some dignity of work, especially in the African setting, here is an idea worth considering.

 Business Idea: Wi-Fi Enabled Study & Business Centre

 - a very vibrant society of professionals who have opted to increase the number of balls they are juggling by going back to school

 - the many individuals who are now internet-based workers such as freelancers, marketers etc

 The other day I got late in the city centre of Nairobi and was very impressed to see quite a number of students in suits, carrying handbags and folders, all coming from the general direction of where several colleges are located, including the university of Nairobi.
 It was then that I began to appreciate one of the local Ohangla songs where the singer says people have turned night into day and day into night as we are doing things meant for the day, at night.

 This investment idea being touted here on the basis of this back-to-school phenomenon.
 If you live around a populated or such other estates in other large towns think about the following:

 - how many of your neighbors are in night school trying to juggle books, family and the office?

 - would they appreciate a quiet study place where they can revise for exams, do assignments and even hold group discussions without being disrupted by playing children, loud TV, loud music, or a house help singing while washing dishes and ironing clothes?